Zegnat/browserext-archive-page/README.md

 There is also a mirror repository for the Chrome version:
 [karlhorky/mirror-jnavas2-archive-page][mirror].

-## The Firefox Add-on is no longer on AMO

-As of at least 2025-06-28 the (dead link) [AMO page][AMO] has been offline.
-As of 2025-06-20 [the official GitHub repository][a754223] dropped support.

-The final version of the add-on that has been distributed on AMO was **version 0.9.0**.
-This was also the final version available under the **MIT License**.
-See the [Version 0.9.0 commit on this repository][c0f51de].

 ## Notes on historic releases

+When the add-on was reinstated on AMO with version 1.2.1, all versions prior to it were removed from its version history.
+Exactly when this happened is unknown but at the latest [on 2025-08-06][d980b69]

-It seems like the release history of the add-on was removed from AMO when 0.9.0 released.
-These old versions are also untracked by the official repository.
+Versions prior to 0.9.0 were already removed from AMO and also untracked by the official repository.
 They are mirrored here for posterity.

 All old versions were obtained through [the Wayback Machine][IA].
 The exact URLs are available in each separate version commit.
 See [the history of the “version